-- Touch interaction: The user clicks or taps the column header to reveal two buttons: one to show the column header menu and one for resizing.
+- Touch interaction: The user clicks the column header to reveal two buttons: one to show the column header menu and one for resizing.
 The user drags the latter to resize the column.

 When the user resizes a column, the adaptation of the column width depends on how the column widths are set:

 - If column widths are set in pixel-based units (px, em, rem), the resized column is adapted and subsequent columns are moved accordingly.
 The width of all other columns is not affected.

 If all the columns together do not use up the full width of the table control, empty space is added.
 If all the columns together exceed the width of the table control, a scrollbar appears.